-2 What you need to know before you take Etoricoxib Tablets
+2. What you need to know before you take Etoricoxib

-Do not take Etoricoxib Tablets:
+Do not take Etoricoxib:

-- if you are allergic to etoricoxib or any of the other ingredients of this medicine (listed in section 6) - if you are allergic to non-steroidal anti-inflammatory drugs (NSAIDs), including aspirin and COX-2 inhibitors (see Possible Side Effects, section 4) - if you have a current stomach ulcer or bleeding in your stomach or intestines - if you have serious liver disease - if you have serious kidney disease - if you are or could be pregnant or are breast-feeding (see 'Pregnancy, breast-feeding and fertility') - if you are under 16 years of age - if you have inflammatory bowel disease, such as Crohn's Disease, Ulcerative Colitis, or Colitis - if you have high blood pressure that has not been controlled by treatment (check with your doctor or nurse if you are not sure whether your blood pressure is adequately controlled) if your doctor has diagnosed heart problems including heart failure (moderate or severe types), angina (chest pain) - if you have had a heart attack, bypass surgery, peripheral arterial disease (poor circulation in legs or feet due to narrow or blocked arteries) - if you have had any kind of stroke (including mini-stroke, transient ischaemic attack or TIA).
+- if you are allergic to etoricoxib or any of the other ingredients of this medicine (listed in section 6) - if you are allergic to non-steroidal anti-inflammatory drugs (NSAIDs), including acetylsalicylic acid and COX-2 inhibitors (see section 4 "Possible side effects") - if you have a current stomach ulcer or bleeding in your stomach or intestines - if you have serious liver disease - if you have serious kidney disease - if you are or could be pregnant or are breast-feeding (see section "Pregnancy, breast-feeding and fertility") - if you are under 16 years of age - if you have inflammatory bowel disease, such as Crohn's disease, ulcerative colitis, or colitis - if you have high blood pressure that has not been controlled by treatment (check with your doctor if you are not sure whether your blood pressure is adequately controlled) - if your doctor has diagnosed heart problems including heart failure (moderate or severe types), angina (chest pain) or if you have had a heart attack, bypass surgery - if you have had a peripheral arterial disease (poor circulation in legs or feet due to narrow or blocked arteries) - if you have had any kind of stroke (including mini-stroke, transient ischaemic attack or TIA).
 Etoricoxib may slightly increase your risk of heart attack and stroke and this is why it should not be used in those who have already had heart problems or stroke.

-If you think any of these are relevant to you, do not take the tablets until you have consulted your doctor.
+If you think any of these are relevant to you, do not take this medicine until you have consulted your doctor.